6 Steps to Write a Coaching Log + Free Coaching Log Template

 • The duration of your session

-This will help you find the notes you’re looking at a glance for later.
-Noting the session number also clarifies how deep you are in the coaching process with the client and how much time you still have left to guide them to their desired outcome.
+Noting the session number also clarifies how deep you are in the coaching process with the client.
+You’ll see how much time you still have left to guide them to their desired outcome.

-Create a Rough Agenda
+2. Create a Rough Agenda.

 If your coaching style is more laissez-faire and you prefer to keep your sessions fluid, you might not want to lock yourself into a set agenda.
-However, it’s still important to note down the key topics you must discuss with your client.

 Defining the key topics and desired outcomes for your coaching session in advance will make it more focused and time-efficient.

 Most coaching sessions (other than the first one) will start with checking in on the action items your client has committed to previously and their current reality about their overarching objective.
-You can ask them why they missed specific action steps, how they felt doing the ones they succeeded in, or how they feel about their progress overall.

 This will all inform your session, highlighting where your client stands right now and how far they are from reaching their goals.
 It will also draw attention to obstacles that need to be tackled that you might not have included in your session agenda.